msankrish92/WalletHubAssign/README.md

 ### About the Framework <br/>
 I have Created a Maven Project and implemented Page Object Model and Page Factory desgin pattern.<br/>
-Used TestNg to segregate the test cases and to provide data to the test cases I have used Data provides and parameter tag in testng.xml file.<br/>
+Used TestNg to segregate the test cases and to provide data to the test cases I have used Data providers and parameter tag in testng.xml file.
+And to store the user name and password I used property file. <br/>
 I have integrated them to the Extent Reports.